 How much water should one consume?

 The requirement of water also depends on the amount of activity one does.
-Activities that demand a high level of exertion, you tend to lose more water.
+Activities that demand a high level of exertion, tend to lose more water.
 Ideally, you should be able to maintain a proper level of hydration in the body.

 What are the symptoms of dehydration?